seanwo/how-to/pinas/pinas.md

 ### Setup a Network UPS Tool (NUT) Client

 I have a Network UPS Tool (NUT) Server running on a [Raspberry Pi Management Server](/tinypilot/tinypilot.md#install-network-ups-tools) that monitors the UPS that this NAS is plugged into.
-I want to setup the NUT client on the NAS to be informed when to shutdown during the low power warning.
+I want to setup a NUT client on this NAS to be informed when to shutdown during the low power warning.

 System->Plugins->Search->```openmediavault-nut```->Install
 Services->UPS: